Lalit9025/acm/README.md

 This project is a URL shortener application where users can enter a long URL, optionally add a note, and generate a shortened URL.
 The application also provides search functionality to retrieve URLs based on a search query.
 The shortened URLs are stored in a MongoDB database using the Mongoose ODM.

-How to run the project
+How to run the project:
 1.if you want to run project locally on computer , change the code in server.js file

 mongoose.connect('mongodb+srv://lalit9171:lalit9025@cluster0.enuowoj.mongodb.net/?retryWrites=true&w=majority'